uvaydovd/spectrum_sensing_stitching/README.md

 e.g. MCS, RF ID, etc.).
 To do so one would need to create their own signal bank which means creating their own version of ```bin2h5.py```.
 This file takes raw IQ files grabbed from GNU Radio and pre-processes them in a manner laid out in the paper.
 It's outputs are one .h5 file per class (e.g. wifi.h5, lte.h5, etc.) containing a matrix with the signals of shape ```(number of samples, number of IQs, 2)```.
-Once a signal bank is generated then changes would need to be made to the project specific parameters in ```data_gen_overlap.py``` (everything defined outside of the main() function) of the data generator.
+Once a user specific signal bank is generated then changes would need to be made to the project specific parameters in ```data_gen_overlap.py``` (everything defined outside of the main() function) of the data generator.